 This guide will explain what to look for in a physiotherapist in Football Manager.

 Physios hold a key position in your club's backroom staff when it comes to player fitness levels.
-These guys will not only be responsible for the treatment of injured players, but they also play an important part in reducing the likelihood of player injuries occurring.
-In this Football Manager staff guide you will learn more about this important staff role.
+These guys will not only be responsible for the treatment of injured players, but they also play an important part in reducing the likelihood of player injuries occurring and will help you avoid injuries.

 Football Manager itself only shows one key attribute for the Physio, but there are some other attributes to look for as well.
 We will discuss them all.